 - Paper Towels (lots of them!) rags will work but require special cleaning*

-- A box or trash can where you can toss paint-soaked paper towels.
+- A box or trash can where you can toss paint-soaked paper towels

 Paint Metallic Gold Undercoat